Counseling & Member Care Seminar

 When and Where

-NCF has offered the Counseling and Member Care Seminar since 2002, hosting it each October alternately in Chiang Mai, Thailand, and Antalya, Turkey.
-With over 50 years experience offering intensive seminars in counseling, NCF is committed to serving cross-cultural workers close to where they live and work.
+NCF has offered the Counseling and Member Care Seminar nearly every October since 2002.
+Past seminars have been held in Chiang Mai, Thailand, and Antalya, Turkey.
+This year we will once again return to the beautiful island of Evia near Athens, Greece.
+With over 50 years of experience offering intensive seminars in personal growth, counseling, and member care, NCF is committed to serving cross-cultural workers close to where they live and work.

-Seminar topics cover a wide range of practical and thought-provoking areas including: Biblical and Theological Foundations for Member Care and Counseling; Learning from the Emotional Life of Jesus; The Primacy of Shame and Christian Character; Principles and Techniques of Counseling; Depression, Burnout, and Anxiety; Dealing with Crisis and Trauma; Cross-Cultural Issues in Member Care, Sexuality and Cross-Cultural Ministry; MK/TCK Adjustment Issues from Childhood to Adolescence; and Healthy Team Dynamics, Community, and Conflict Resolution.
+Seminar topics cover a wide range of practical and thought-provoking areas including: Learning from the Emotional Life of Jesus; Theology of Suffering and Adversity; The Primacy of Shame and Christian Character; Principles and Techniques of Counseling; FAQs About Anxiety and Depression; Grief and Loss; Why Workers Don't Rest; Serving Single: Member Care Considerations; Sexuality and Cross-Cultural Ministry; Adolescent TCKs: Minefield or Opportunity; Navigating Gender Identity Questions in Member Care; Team Dynamics and Conflict Resolution; and Distress and Trauma: Practical Member Care Interventions.

 Early in the seminar, participants will meet individually with one of our counseling staff to confidentially discuss their needs and interests pertaining to the seminar.
 In addition, staff members, each a licensed professional psychologist or counselor, are available throughout the seminar for personal, confidential consultations and counseling.

-Participants learn and grow through instruction and practice; through individual and marital counseling, if desired; and through informal interactions with the staff.
-Upon completion, conferees are better equipped for ministry and member care, and challenged, refreshed, and spiritually strengthened.
+Participants learn and grow through instruction and practice, through individual and marital counseling, if desired, and through informal interactions with the staff and other participants.
+Upon completion, conferees are better equipped for ministry and member care, and refreshed, challenged, and spiritually strengthened.
+Each person who completes the seminar receives a Certificate of Completion suitable for framing.

 Electives and Evening Sessions

-All participants choose from one of two groups for their afternoon workshop: the Marriage Enrichment Group or the Basic Counseling Skills Group.
-Evening sessions (optional) are offered on De-escalating Conflicts in Marriage, Practical Member Care Interventions, and Child Abuse Response.
+All participants choose from one of two groups for their afternoon workshop: the Couples Enrichment Group or the Basic Counseling Skills Group.
+Optional evening sessions are also offered.
 Ample opportunities are available for personal consultations and counseling.

-The daily seminar schedule, Monday through Friday, is 8:00 am to 6:00 pm, with a two-hour mid-day break.
+The daily seminar schedule, Monday through Friday, is 8:30 am to 6:30 pm, with a two-hour mid-day break.
 No meetings are held on the weekend so that participants may use the time for personal relaxation and reflection, worship, networking, shopping, or sightseeing.
-The seminar ends on Friday, October 20, at 12:00 pm.
+The seminar ends on the last Friday at 11:30 am.

-Participants must arrange their arrival and departure transportation so that they attend the entire seminar from October 8, 3:00 pm to October 20, 12:00 pm.
+Participants must arrange their arrival and departure transportation so that they attend the entire seminar.
 This may necessitate an arrival one day early or an additional night’s stay at the conclusion of the seminar.
 Extra hotel nights of stay are at personal expense.

 Cost and Registration

-Although the actual cost of the seminar is more than $3,000 per person, friends of the Narramore Christian Foundation provide financial support so that the seminar can be offered at the above rates.
+Although the actual cost of the seminar is more than $3,500 per person, friends of the Narramore Christian Foundation provide financial support so that the seminar can be offered at the above rates.
 The seminar fee includes tuition, room, meals, and all materials and activities of the seminar.
-Advance payment by credit card to Narramore Christian Foundation is requested.
-You may also pay cash in US dollars only during conference registration with prior approval.
-We are unable to accept checks.
+Advance payment by check or credit card to Narramore Christian Foundation is requested.
+You may with prior approval also pay cash in US dollars only during conference registration.

 Contact Cindy Hibma, Seminar Coordinator, at email@example.com for additional information.